blizzardfinnegan/javaOCR/README.md

 ## Known Bugs

 - As of v4.1.0, cropping images is done by a temporary window created by OpenCV.
-This window will crash after being used correctly.
+This window does not close itself, but is re-used if a new cropping region is requested.
 This can be safely killed when prompted, without affecting the rest of the project.
-Investigation into how to fix this crashing is ongoing, but it has not yet been resolved.

 ## Dependencies